AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-data-lake-not-return-expected-results.md

 ---
-title: "Reports: Data Lake query does not return expected results"
+title: 'Reports: Data Lake query does not return expected results'
-description: "When Data Lake is queried, it does not return all expected results."
+description: When Data Lake is queried, it does not return all expected results.
 hidefromtoc: yes
 feature: Reports and Dashboards
+exl-id: c24d7a82-1f58-4344-8677-a2e6dee67d70
 ---
 # Reports: Data Lake query does not return expected results

 When Data Lake is queried, it does not return all expected results.